Xinyue Chen

 Bio

 Hi, I'm Xinyue Chen.
 I am currently a forth-year PhD candidate at Computer Science and Engineering, University of Michigan, Ann Arbor, supervised by Prof. Xu Wang.
 Previously, I received my B.S. in the Department of Information Management from Peking University , advised by Prof. Pengyi Zhang.
-I also worked as a research intern at the "Intentional Meeting" group at Microsoft Research, Cambridge, UK mentored by Sean Rintel, Lev Tankelevitch, and Payod Panda.
+I also worked as a research intern at the "Tools for thought" group at Microsoft Research, Cambridge, UK mentored by Sean Rintel, Lev Tankelevitch, and Payod Panda.

 Updates